-- When you pass an array splice as an argument to a subroutine that has an assumed shape array argument, the offset of the array splice might be ignored by Linaro DDT.
+- With the PGI compiler, when you pass an array splice as an argument to a subroutine that has an assumed shape array argument, the offset of the array splice might be ignored by Linaro DDT.
 If this affects you, contact Forge Support. - Linaro DDT might show extra symbols for pointers to arrays and some other types.
 For example, if your program uses the variable ialloc2d, then the symbol ialloc2d\$sd might also be displayed.
-The extra symbols are added by the compiler and can be ignored. - The Portland compiler also wraps F90 allocations in a compiler-handled allocation area, rather than directly using the systems memory allocation libraries directly for each allocate statement.
+The extra symbols are added by the compiler and can be ignored. - The PGI compiler also wraps F90 allocations in a compiler-handled allocation area, rather than directly using the systems memory allocation libraries directly for each allocate statement.
 This means that bounds protection (Guard Pages) cannot function correctly with this compiler. - 11.1, 12.1 and 13.1 do not support PGI compiler versions prior to 19.1.
-If debugging binaries prior to this version is required, then set GNU 8.2 (gdb-82) as the debugger in the Options window.

-• You might experience issues with Pin to address for Watchpoints.
-If this affects you, contact Forge Support.
+If debugging binaries prior to this version is required, then set GNU 8.2 (gdb-82) as the debugger in the Options window. - With the PGI compiler, you might experience issues with Pin to address for Watchpoints.
+If this affects you, contact Forge Support. - Linaro MAP displays a warning when running OpenMP programs compiled with PGI 20.3 or earlier.
+"Another OpenMP runtime library has been detected in this application..."
+This warning relates to earlier versions of PGI implementing a subset of OpenMP.
+Upgrade to PGI 20.4 or later.